General Position Summary

 - Stocking supplies.

-- May include providing transportation for animals as needed, to and from vet appointment, for adoption events, to other shelters, etc.
+- May include providing transportation for animals as needed, to and from vet appointments, for adoption events, to other shelters, etc.

 - Filling in for other areas and performing other tasks/functions as needed, including helping out at special events.

 Required experience and abilities for this role include: